luoxinggyyy/KMRGC/README.md

     and the production of the datasets is also in the test.xlm file.
 （3）.
 If you want to run a custom dataset, please open test1.mlx, change the address of the dataset in the xlread function inside,
     and you can run it (Note: data normalization is used uniformly here, if you do not want to normalize, remember to delete the normalization code in the test1.mlx file)

+tips:The algorithm is written in matlab platform, I use the genuine matlab 2022b version, if you run a function error please update the latest version.
+ Luo Xin